DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 ### Third-Party Governance

+* the processes and controls an organization uses to manage and monitor the security practices of external vendors, partners, or service providers to ensure they meet required security standards and do not introduce undue risk.
 * system of external entity oversight that law, regulation, industry standards, contractual obligation, or licensing requirements may mandate.
 * involves outside investigator or auditor hired by an organization
 * application of security oversight to third parties the organization relies on for such activities as: